qutip/qutip-tutorials/tutorials-v4/time-evolution/012_floquet_formalism.md

 f_modes1
 ```

-The propagated floquet modes $\phi_\alpha(t)$ can be combined to describe the full system state $\psi(t)$ at the time t.
+The propagated Floquet modes $\phi_\alpha(t)$ can be combined to describe the full system state $\psi(t)$ at the time t.
 This combination can be done by `floquet_wavefunction`.

 ```python
 psi_t = floquet_wavefunction(f_modes1, f_energies, f_coeff, t)
 ```

-Instead of propagating the floquet modes and building them together manually, we can use the floquet coefficients `f_coeff` from the initial state decomposition to calculate the propagated system state $\psi(t)$ by using `floquet_wavefunction_t`.
+Instead of propagating the Floquet modes and building them together manually, we can use the Floquet coefficients `f_coeff` from the initial state decomposition to calculate the propagated system state $\psi(t)$ by using `floquet_wavefunction_t`.
 This evolution is similar to the manual evolution above.

 ```python
 psi_t_direct = floquet_wavefunction_t(f_modes0, f_energies, f_coeff, t, H, T)
 assert np.allclose(psi_t.full(), psi_t_direct.full())
 ```

-### Precomputing and reusing the floquet modes of one period
+### Precomputing and reusing the Floquet modes of one period

 The Floquet modes have the same periodicity as the Hamiltonian: